-On December 21, 2021, the Company received \$100,000 from an arm's length individual.
-The loan is unsecured and evidence by a promissory note bearing interest at 8% per annum.
+During the year ended December 31, 2022, the Company received a total of \$194,522 from various arm's length individuals and made a repayment of \$15,000.
+The loans are unsecured and evidence by a promissory note bearing interest at 12% per annum.
 The Company may prepay the principal, in whole or in part, at any time without penalty.